food in catalonia spain

 Catalonia Food and Where to Eat it in the Pyrenees

-One of the universal things we all have to do in the world no matter what religion, sex, age, or culture is eat and drink.
+One of the universal things we all have to do in the world, no matter what religion, sex, age, or culture, is eat and drink.
 And some places just do it better than others.

-Sure – there’s countries and regions that make great food and have plenty of famous chefs, like America, but then there are countries and cultures that take it to another level where it’s not simply about the food, but it’s about the social aspect of food and drink.
+Sure – there are countries and regions that make great food and have plenty of famous chefs, like America, but then there are countries and cultures that take it to another level where it’s not simply about the food, but it’s about the social aspect of food and drink.
 It’s not about what it looks like on the plate or even about taste – it’s about people and the time, care, and love that is part of the recipe that makes some cultures and destinations a mecca for food.
 Catalonia food, specifically in the Costa Brava / Pyrenees, is one of them.

 Catalan Chefs of all Levels Bring Quality to the Table